Navi

 A: No. Navi is read-only and provides recommendations.
 You implement changes through the AWS console or CLI.

-Q: Is my data shared with OpenAI?
+Q: Is my data shared with third-party AI providers?

 Q: Why is it called Navi?